yaqwsx/KiKit/doc/panelization.md

 Similarly, you can substitute variables in the text via bakeText.

-Returns bounding box (wxRect) of the extracted area placed at the destination and the extracted substrate of the board.
+Returns bounding box (BOX2I) of the extracted area placed at the destination and the extracted substrate of the board.

 #### `appendSubstrate`